Pillar · Our Barges

 Direct answers about heavy deck barges, charter terms, and global delivery.

-- If you're doing general marine contractor work — bridge, piling, dredging — start with the Standard Barge.
-If your job involves heavy cranes or choppy water, choose the Heavy Duty Crane Barge for its 7′ depth.
-For remote lakes accessed by truck, the Back Lake Barge stacks two-high without permits.
+- For general marine contractor work — bridge, piling, dredging — start with the Standard.
+For heavy cranes or choppy water, the Heavy Duty Crane Barge with its 7′ depth.
+For remote lakes accessed by truck, Back Lake stacks two-high without permits.

 - Yes.
-All Sentinel barges use the same pin-flange connection, so you can combine Standard and Heavy Duty sections in the same configuration.
-Back Lake barges have a different width and pin to one another.
+Same pin-flange across the lineup, so you can combine Standard and Heavy Duty in the same configuration.
+Back Lake is a different width and pins to other Back Lakes only.

-- It depends on the crane weight and the water conditions.
-As a rule of thumb, a 60-ton crawler crane typically needs four Heavy Duty sections.
-We size every job — call us with your crane spec sheet and we'll confirm.
+- Depends on crane weight and water.
+Rough rule: a 60-ton crawler typically wants four Heavy Duty sections.
+Send us the crane spec sheet and we'll size it.